nanxstats/gsdesign-ai/README.md

 # gsdesign.ai

-Up-to-date documentation of clinical trial design and simulation packages for LLMs and AI coding tools.
+Latest documentation of clinical trial design and simulation packages for LLMs and AI coding tools.

 ## Building the site